purescript/documentation/Tips-for-interpreting-error-messages.md

+This page aims to provide general information about interpreting error messages rather than those relating to a specific error.
+There are a number of other pages on the wiki that should cover specific errors in more detail.

 ## `_0`...`_n` types

 When there is an error message from the type checker that contains a type like `_0` or `_27` or any other number after an underscore, this means the type is an "unknown" - in other words the typechecker has no information at all about it.